-One of the most notable things that the Uniform Marital Property Act did is to create a class of property that belonged to the marriage, not any particular individual.
-So, if there was ever any doubt about who a piece of property belonged to, it was considered general marital property.
+One of the most notable things that resulted from the Uniform Marital Property Act was a new class of property that belonged to the marriage, not any particular individual.
+So, if there was ever any doubt about who a piece of property belonged to, it now was considered general marital property.

-However, there are some instances when property is considered individual property.
-Individual property is that which was acquired before the marriage or inherited by one spouse before or during the marriage.
+However, there are a few instances when a property is considered individual property.
+Primarily when the property was acquired before the marriage or was inherited by one spouse before or during the marriage.

 Which States Are Community Property States?

-The community property states list includes Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
-Any assets acquired by spouses throughout their marriage while living in one of these states will be labeled as community property, regardless of who buys it.
+Community property states include: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
+In these states, any assets acquired by spouses throughout their marriage is labeled as community property, regardless of who buys it.